 Airlie Beach Lagoon Refurbishment

-Whitsunday Regional Council has reopened the Airlie Beach Lagoon, after Cyclone Debbie caused major damage to the Lagoon and precinct in March.
-The project was completed on schedule by the end of August, reopening at noon on Thursday 31 August 2017.
+Whitsunday Regional Council reopened the Airlie Beach Lagoon on schedule at the end of August 2017, after Cyclone Debbie caused major damage to the Lagoon and precinct in March.

 The Lagoon has been refurbished and improved, with a new pebblecrete pool surface, major landscaping and drainage upgrades, including new park facilities and garden beds.